 “I miss my precious sister,” Cynthia rattled out, retrieving something from her bag.
 A pocketbook.

 Cyndi rolled her eyes.
 She knew Cynthia was mocking her again.
 She got up from her seat.
 “I don’t have to deal with this.
 Not right now.”
 She was still mad at Cynthia for walking all over the house the other day.
 She remembered spending an amount of time making sure it was clean again.
 Shoes weren’t allowed in the house and Cynthia had trampled all over.
-Her father even forgot to take off his shoes at the door and exchanged it with slippers.
+Her father even forgot to take off his shoes at the door and exchanged them with slippers.
 How could he?
 She had to do double work.

 “Here,” Cynthia said, handing Cyndi something.
 She had gotten up also.